blbadger/blbadger.github.io/autoencoder-representation.md

 ![overcomplete autoencoder]({{https://blbadger.github.io}}/deep-learning/unet_autoencoding_churches_2.png)

-### Image Generation with an Autoencoder Manifold Walk
+### Why Noninvertibility introduced Gaussian Noise before Training

-So far we have seen that autoencoders are capable of removing noise from an input even when they are not trianed to do so, and rather are tasked with copying the input to the output.
+So far we have seen that autoencoders are capable of removing noise from an input even when they are not trained to do so, and rather are tasked with copying the input to the output.
 There is a clear theoretical basis for why this would occur: approximate and absolute non-invertibility between subsequent layers of (even very large and overcomplete) autoencoders necessarily introduces noise into the deep layer's representations of the input.

 Noise is introduced between subsequenty non-invertible (or approximately non-invertible) layers for the simple reason that many possible inputs to that layer may yield one identical output.
 These many possible inputs resemble Gaussian noise if if the layer in question contains a large number of independent elements, which is indeed the case for the distributed representations that compose deep learning models.